Atlantic Salmon Flies:

 Since winter of 2013-2014, I dedicate myself to this life-time pursuit from winter till spring.
 I was just a regular "fly-tyer", then became an "apprentice", and now stepped up to a "Fly Dresser".
 If someone call mine art and pay for them, that'll be great.
 However, I swear making profit is not the purpose or reason of me doing this.
 I just want to dress good looking salmon flies and keep learning from other like-minded people.

-Note for Gallery: Below you'll see the same pattern/name with somewhat different appearances to each other.
+Note: You'll see the same pattern/name with somewhat different appearances to each other.
 That is because each of different author published the same name fly with different components in his own book.
 With due respect to each author, our predecessor, modern dressers denote whose pattern the fly may be.
 Below, I add author's name in parenthesis.
 For each author's book, please check up my book introduction page.